Hepatitis C virus infection in kidney donors

 These observations have led to the development of national and international policies concerning the allocation of organs from HCV-positive or negative donors into HCV-positive or negative recipients.

 This topic reviews issues surrounding HCV-infected deceased or living kidney donors.
 HCV infection in kidney transplant recipients, transplant candidates, and nontransplant candidate dialysis patients is discussed elsewhere.
-(See "Renal disease associated with hepatitis C virus after renal transplantation" and "Hepatitis C virus infection in patients on maintenance dialysis".)
+(See "Hepatitis C infection in kidney transplant candidates and recipients" and "Hepatitis C virus infection in patients on maintenance dialysis".)

 - Pereira BJ, Milford EL, Kirkman RL, Levey AS.
 Transmission of hepatitis C virus by organ transplantation.
 N Engl J Med 1991; 325:454.